AvijatChahar/Avijatlabs/README.md

 ---

 # 💫 About Me:
-I'm an AI automation Engineer.
-I create automations for businesses to reduce their time and resources.
-While increasing their profits.
+I'm Avijat Chahar, an AI automation Engineer.
+I create automation workflows for businesses to reduce their time and resources.
+While increasing their profits. <br>
-<br> Avijatlabs provide services like social media automation, crm softwares, website & app development, seo optimization, and performance marketing.<br>🌍 Based in India<br>🚀 Founder of AVIJATlabs<br>💼 50+ Projects delivered since 2020<br>📝 I write about AI/ML on my Blog
+Avijatlabs provide services like social media automation, crm softwares, website & app development, seo optimization, and performance marketing.<br>
+🌍 Based in India<br>
+🚀 Founder of AVIJATlabs<br>
+💼 50+ Projects delivered since 2020<br>
+📝 I write about AI/ML on my Blog

 ## 🌐 Socials: